Most Common Diagnoses Associated with the Need for Spinal Fusion:

 These are just the most common causes of spinal surgery/fusions.
-If coders don’t know what the diagnoses are it will be very difficult to know what to report for both ICD-10-CM and ICD-10-PCS.
+If coders do not know what the diagnoses are it will be very difficult to know what to report for both ICD-10-CM and ICD-10-PCS.
 There are multiple Coding Clinics available with guidance for both diagnoses and procedure reporting.

-The next 13 parts will focus on the spinal fusion and the associated procedures.
+The rest of the series will focus on the spinal fusion and the associated procedures.
 Be on the lookout for Part 2, that will discuss if the fusion is an initial fusion or refusion.

-Below are several references, however there are many more that are not listed here that will provide assistance in reporting ICD-10-CM codes for diagnoses, that result in the need for spinal fusions.
+Below are several references, however there are many more that are not listed here that will aid in reporting ICD-10-CM codes for diagnoses, that result in the need for spinal fusions.